firebase/functions-samples/README.md

 ### [Hosting triggered HTTPS function quickstart: Big Ben](/quickstarts/big-ben)

 This quickstart demonstrates using **Cloud Functions** with an HTTPS trigger that's triggered through a Firebase Hosting URL.
-The function will display a repeated number of "BONG"s, depending on the hour of the day.
+The function will display a repeated number of "BONG"s depending on the hour of the day.

 ### [Cloud Storage trigger quickstart: Thumbnail generator](/quickstarts/thumbnails)